-Since the Tortilla is common all around Spain it can be seen as a national dish along with Gazpacho and Paella – although the latter has rather regional roots and is more spread due to its popularity with tourists.
+Tortilla is a typical Spanish omelet made from eggs, potatoes and onions only in its most traditional form.
+Though, today there are many variations with different ingredients such as vegetables, fish or meat.
+Since Tortilla is common all around Spain it serves as a national dish along with Gazpacho and Paella – although the latter has rather regional roots and is more spread due to its popularity with tourists.

-A Dish for the Military?
+Tortilla: A Dish For The Military?

-The actual tortilla de patatas, however, is described for the first time in 1817 in an anonymous letter to the Spanish Parliament, which reports about the poor living conditions of farmers in the province of Navarra.
+The origin of the traditional Spanish dish is not precisely clear.
+Francisco Martínez Montiño first documented it at the beginning of the 17th century as Tortilla de Cartuja.
+The Carthusian monks first prepared this variation of the dish with cream.
+The actual dish, however, is described for the first time in 1817 in an anonymous letter to the Spanish Parliament.
+Apart from mentioning the omelet, the statement reports about the poor living conditions of farmers in the province of Navarra.

 Go to other interesting issues on Spain: Events